acli/branding/doc/PROBLEM_STATEMENT.md

   according to [1, p.
 12], 75C 50M in print looks very different.
   The chosen colour is probably out of gamut for print.
 - According to [2], the logo was originally designed for GitHub, but potential uses would include websites and slides.
-Legibility for slides might or might not have ben tested.
+Legibility for slides might or might not have been tested.
 - The uncropped logo is currently used for GitHub, where the cropped version is more appropriate.
 This suggests branding guidelines [2] are indeed necessary.
 - The composition looks fine at default size, but on the README page,